squaresapp/rawjs-sample/readme.md

 This repository demonstrates a minimal RawJS project setup.
 You can clone this repository in order to get a good starting point for a front-end project using RawJS.

-The project demonstrates basic app development and project organization using RawJS, hierarchial routing (via Rawter), `vite` as the build server, and a code-workspace configured for debugging.
+The project demonstrates basic app development and project organization using RawJS, hierarchial routing with support for back and forward buttons (via [Rawter](https://github.com/paul-go/rawter)), `vite` as the build server, and a code-workspace configured for debugging.
 Be sure to open the code-workspace file into VS code in order to get step debugging to work.

 ## Online Demo